ankitspatel1145/CasualCorrelationship/README.md

 ## Design
 The site will be a simple 1 page layout with a nav bar on top that controls the data shown.
 It will have a random button to generate a random set of graphs.
 Below that will be the chart that will be created based on the input.
 There will be different styles of charts available.

-Main show page
+## Main show page
-show page

-Technology
+## Technology
-Javascript for frontend Chart.js for graphs Anime.js to animate webpage
+Javascript for frontend Chart.js for graphs and various APIs for data

-Timeline
-Day 1: make proposal, research apis, start project on github

-Day 2: Set up apis, and test.
-Learn to make api calls without ajax

-Day 3: Learn to use chart.js for making visuals.

-Day 4: make landing page and show page.

-Day 5: Set up logic for randomization.